AdobeDocs/analytics-platform.en/help/components/dimensions/t-breakdown-fa.md

 # Break down dimensions

+>[!NOTE] You are viewing the documentation for Analysis Workspace in Customer Journey Analytics.
+Its feature set differs slightly from [Analysis Workspace in traditional Adobe Analytics](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/home.html).
+[Learn more...](/help/getting-started/cja-aa.md)

 Break down dimensions and dimension items in Analysis Workspace.

 Break down your data in unlimited ways for your specific needs; build queries using relevant metrics, dimensions, segments, time lines, and other analysis breakdown values.

-1. [Create a project](/help/analysis-workspace/build-workspace-project/t-freeform-project.md) with a data table.
+1. [Create a project](/help/analysis-workspace/home.md) with a data table.
 1. In the data table, right-click a line item and select **[!UICONTROL Breakdown]** > *`<item>`*.

    ![Step Result](assets/fa_data_table_actions.png)